Chronic lymphocytic leukemia

 - Personalized CLL treatments from a team of physicians with extensive experience with hematologic malignancies, particularly CLL

 - Expert management of less common chronic leukemias of lymphocytes, including prolymphocytic and hairy cell leukemia

 - Advanced therapies that deliver the best outcomes with the least impact on the body, including clinical trials sponsored by the National Cancer Institute

 Through collaboration with leading research laboratories, you may have the opportunity to participate in clinical trials as part of your treatment for CLL.
 While not every patient is a candidate for clinical trials, your care team will work with you to determine eligibility.
 Learn more about clinical trials at Northwell Health.

 The early signs of CLL and other chronic leukemias of lymphocytes may be like the flu or other common diseases, including:

 The first step to making a chronic lymphocytic leukemia diagnosis is usually a physical exam.
 The doctor will also consider personal and family medical history.
-If chronic lymphocytic leukemia is suspected, the patient will be sent for additional tests — usually administered on an outpatient basis — which include:
+If chronic lymphocytic leukemia is suspected, you will be sent for additional tests—usually administered on an outpatient basis—which include: